If you’re not a professional chemist, trying to be a savvy consumer these days can feel a bit overwhelming.

 If you’re experiencing dandruff, you’ve probably experimented with the mainstream treatment products available in the hair care aisle.
 Nearly all of these products are likely to contain parabens.
 (Don’t take our word for it - check the labels!)

 Because of the long-term health risks, we don’t think parabens belong in any personal care products.
-And their potential to irritate the skin means they especially don’t belong in dandruff shampoos.
+And their potential to irritate the skin means they especially don’t belong in dandruff shampoos and moisturizing conditioners.

 Dandruff’s notorious symptoms - flaking and itching - happen because your scalp is irritated.
 So the last thing you want to use to treat dandruff is something with the potential to cause more irritation.